szkrd/new-tab.ext/README.md

 # new-tab.ext

-Custom new tab page Chrome extension.
+Custom new tab page Chromium extension.

 * no spyware, no ads
 * set page title or url